Welcome¶

 - Render the first ever image of a blackhole: The Python package NumPy was used to process data collected from telescopes all around the world to form the famous blackhole picture.

-- Support a social media platform for billions of users Instagram uses Python to manage their web servers so that you and billions of other people can share photos and videos.
+- Support a social media platform for billions of users: Instagram uses Python to manage their web servers so that you and billions of other people can share photos and videos.

-- Power machine learning Python is one of main languages used for machine learning.
+- Power machine learning: Python is one of main languages used for machine learning.
 "Machine Learning" means getting computers to learn from data.
 This includes generative models for text (ChatGPT) and images (Dall-E, Midjourney), recommendation systems (YouTube algorithm), computer vision & object recognition, personalized medicine, robotics, and countless other applications.
 Popular Python packages include Sci-Kit Learn, PyTorch, and TensorFlow.

-As with learning any new skill, we will start our journey by facing more modest problems.
+As with learning any new skill, we will start our journey by facing modest problems.
 In this guide, you will learn to create the following programs:

-Project | Description | Skills |
+| Project | Description | Skills |

-Clean Your |
+| Clean Your |

 Sort your downloads folder, instantly | Working with files and folders |

-Powerballers | How many tickets should you buy to win big? | Number-crunching, simulations, and data analysis |
+| Powerballers | How many lottery tickets should you buy to win big? | Number-crunching, simulations, and data analysis |

-📖 Reading this guide
+π Reading this guide¶

 There are a lot of guides on learning Python.
 Some are really good, most are ok.
-Too many of them assume you know a thing or two about programming.
+Too many of them assume you know a thing or two about programming already.
 Too few authors actually remember what it is like to not know how to program.
 I don't claim my guide is the best place to learn to program with Python, but I am quite confident that it's a good place to start.

 I wrote this for people who have never programmed before, people whose primary experience using a computer consists of watching videos online, sending emails, maybe making a spreadsheet now and then or typing up a report.
 People who don't know what a programming language even is.